ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d4 - c - JS - Data Types - Objects.md

 - Create an object to store information of our class:
   - location ("remote")
   - field ("web dev")
-  - array of students (at least some)
+  - array with the name of some students (don't need to include all, just some)
 - Later in the code, add a new property "cohortName" (choose a cool name for our class)
 - Update field ("full-stack")
-- Bonus: create a function that receives an object with the details of a class & displays the name of each student.
+- Bonus1: create a function that receives an object with the details of a class & displays the name of each student.
-- (bonus) how about we want to store info about our students? in the next lesson we will learn how to work with more complex data structures
+- Bonus2: how about we want to store info about our students? (in the next lesson we will learn how to work with more complex data structures)

   <!--